 Activity 3.1.1.
-Review the legislative and regulatory framework to pertaining new POPs management
+Review the legislative and regulatory framework pertaining to new POPs management

-The working group will gather information and perform a gap analysis on the legislative and regulatory framework in place to meet the requirements of the SC with regard to the new POPs.
-The starting point will be the information already present in the NIP, however, the database will also be reviewed and updated with potential changes in the legal and institutional framework pertaining to the management of POPs that may have occurred since the NIP development.
-An assessment report will be drafted and submitted to the NSC for review and approval.
+The working group will gather information and perform a gap analysis on the legislative and regulatory framework in place to meet the requirements of the Stockholm Convention with regard to the new POPs.
+The starting point will be the information already present in the NIP, however, the database will also be reviewed and updated with